mafzaldev/bytewise-fellowship-flutter/Week-04-05-06-07/performance.md

 `Performance` refers to the speed and efficiency of an application.
 A high-performance application is one that is fast, responsive, and efficient.
 It is able to handle a large number of requests and transactions without slowing down or crashing.
 A high-performance application also provides a seamless user experience, as it iPerformance Metrics in Flutter

+## Impeller

+Flutter currently uses `Skia` as its rendering engine.
+Skia is a 2D graphics library that is used by Android and Chrome.
+It is written in C++ and is optimized for mobile devices. `Impeller` is a new and improved rendering runtime for FLutter.
+It is designed to be fast, efficient, and easy to use.

+### Problem with Skia and Impeller's Solution

+Skia compiles widget's shader files at runtime, which results in `Janks`.While, Impeller precompiles smaller and simpler set of shaders at build time, which results in:

+- Predictable performance
+- Effective use of concurrency
+- Efficient use of modern graphics

 ## Deferred Components

 `Deferred Components` are components that are not loaded until they are needed.
 Flutter can build apps that download additional Dart code and assets at runtime, reducing install apk size and downloading features and assets as needed.
 These downloadable bundles are referred to as deferred components and are achieved through Dart's deferred imports compiled into split AOT shared libraries.
 Flutter's deferred components feature is only available on Android, utilizing dynamic feature modules in the Google Play Store to deliver the components as Android modules.
 Deferred code does not affect other platforms.